Z-HNAN/monorepo-seed/README.md

 yarn deploy

 # next will get Command line interaction

+# when in master will git commit/push and git tag
+# when in other branch will open http-server to preview
 ```

 only deploy `dist/` static page, maybe use `github pages` or others.